Sport1 Medien: Financial losses and restructuring

-In late-May 2008 following EM.Sport Media AG through their entertainment division EM.Entertainment GmbH's successful distribution partnership with Belgian production company Studio 100 under their German international distribution division Studio 100 Media three months before, EM.Sport Media AG announced that they have exited the children's entertainment and animation business and had sold their children's entertainment division EM.Entertainment GmBH alongside their Australian entertainment & animation studio Flying Bark Productions, their German television channel Junior and their distribution library including Yoram Gross' animated productions such as Blinky Bill, the library of Japanese animation studio Zuiyo and its classic catalogue such as Maya the Bee and Vic the Viking to Belgian children's production company Studio 100 for €41 million in order for EM.Sport Media to focus on their expanded sport activities with Studio 100 taking over EM.Entertainment's Australian entertainment & animation studio as their own Australian in-house animation studio outside of Belgium and had EM.Entertainment's library under the latter's own distribution arm Studio 100 Media with Studio 100 will launch new adaptations of the two classic shows.
+However on the 30th of that month following EM.Sport Media AG through their entertainment division EM.Entertainment GmbH's successful distribution partnership with Belgian production company Studio 100 via its German international distribution division Studio 100 Media three months before, EM.Sport Media AG announced that they have exited the children's entertainment and animation business and had sold their children's entertainment division EM.Entertainment GmBH alongside their Australian entertainment & animation studio Flying Bark Productions, their German television channel Junior and their distribution library including Yoram Gross' animated productions such as Blinky Bill, the library of Japanese animation studio Zuiyo and its classic catalogue such as Maya the Bee and Vic the Viking to Belgian children's production company Studio 100 for €41 million in order for EM.Sport Media to focus on their expanded sport activities with Studio 100 taking over EM.Entertainment's Australian entertainment & animation studio as their own Australian in-house animation studio outside of Belgium and had EM.Entertainment's library under the latter's own distribution arm Studio 100 Media with Studio 100 will launch new adaptations of the two classic shows.

 In April 2009 following EM.Sport Media AG's merger with Swiss media giant Highlight Communications the parent company of German film distributor Constantin Film, EM.Sport Media AG announced their rebranding of its name to Constantin Medien AG which was named after Constantin Film to reflect its expansion of the group's activities.

 On February 13, 2018, a takeover by Highlight Communications AG was completed.
 On September 26, 2019, the company was delisted from the Frankfurt Stock Exchange.

 At the Annual General Meeting 2019, the change of name to Sport1 Medien AG was resolved.
 The change was entered in the Commercial Register of the City of Munich (HRB 148 760) on January 2, 2020, and thus became effective.
 The change of name is also accompanied by a change in the company's purpose, which was also resolved by the Annual General Meeting in July last year and is now more strongly aligned to the company's activities in the digital sector.

 On February 23, 2024, Acun Medya acquired 50% of subsidiary Sport1 GmbH.

+In July 2025, Sport1 Medien had diverst its sports production subsidiary Plazamedia to Stockholm-based Swedish cloud-media & live sports entertainment production company DMC Production & had it merged with RT1.TV Mobile Production, which DMC Production had brought the mobile external production unit RT1.TV Mobile Production from its former parent & electronic media of Mediengruppe Pressedruck, RT1.Media Group, on the first of that same month, to form DMC's newly-created in-house German production division DMC Production Germany.